baymanx/GraphNotebook/README.md

 ## Usage
 - Double-click blank space to create a new node
 - Double-click a node to rename it
+- Left-click a node to select and drag it
 - Right-click two nodes to connect them
 - Right-click a connection to delete it